jbarratt/serialized.net/_posts/2010-09-06-up-up-updated-inbox-zero-with-mail-app-technique.markdown

 The only thing I wasn't happy with was that I was still only using the single feature -- the ability to, with a hotkey, move mail into an archive folder.
 And for this, I'd happily paid.

-However, I was recently contacted by the developer of the perfect plugin for me -- Archiving, and nothing else.
-It's native so you don't have to jump through any of the hoops of Applescripting and Service menus and Quicksilver.
+However, I was recently contacted by the developer of the perfect plugin for me -- [Archive, a button for Apple Mail.](http://stl.techinno.nl/archive/).
+It does Archive and nothing else.
+It's a native plugin so it's fast, fast, fast.
+You don't have to jump through any of the hoops of Applescripting and Service menus and Quicksilver.

 I've been using it for a few weeks now and it's been perfect -- clean, simple, and exactly what I wanted all along.